-

 The Habit of Doing Nothing

 The problem with going so long without making any posts is that it’s easy to just keep doing nothing.
 Every day I went without writing for this blog, the harder it was to jump back in.
 I’d look at the site stats and think, “Traffic is okay; I can go another day without posting.”
-And Continue reading
+And then it became another, and another, and another, and another.
+Then checking site stats even slipped out of my daily routine.
+The work I do on our congregational site suffered too.
+It’s not like the site is going anywhere.
+It’s solid; it’s just that no… Continue reading